MaibornWolff/SecObserve/docs/getting_started/upgrading.md

 **Breaking changes**

-> [!IMPORTANT]
+!!! warning
-> The location of the Docker images has been changed with release 1.42.0, they are now stored in a GitHub container registry:
+    The location of the Docker images has been changed with release 1.42.0, they are now stored in a GitHub container registry:

->
+    * **ghcr.io/secobserve/secobserve-backend**
-> * ghcr.io/secobserve/secobserve-backend (see https://github.com/SecObserve/SecObserve/pkgs/container/secobserve-backend)
+    * **ghcr.io/secobserve/secobserve-frontend**

-> * ghcr.io/secobserve/secobserve-frontend (see https://github.com/SecObserve/SecObserve/pkgs/container/secobserve-frontend)
+    Please adjust your pull statements accordingly.

 ## Release 1.40.0